liyujiel/CMPT310/README.md

 # A* search in matrix
 ## Description
-The assignment question is a specific type of Find Shortest Path.
-It contains start location, goal location in a Matrix(Graph), the most common solution is Dijkstra algorithm.
-But base on all search algorithms we learned in class, I decide to choose A* algorithm which should have a better performance than common solution.
-Because A* Algorithm contains both benefit from Dijkstra and Best-first Search Algorithm.
-The most important part in A* is I need define f(n) by myself, f(n) = g(n) + h(n), as we know g(n) is the value of the location, but it’s hard to decide the best heuristic.
+The assignment question is a variation of Find Shortest Path.
+The input is the start and goal location in a Matrix(Graph).
+I decided to choose A* algorithm for better performance than Dijkstra algorithm because A* Algorithm contains benefits from Dijkstra and Best-first Search Algorithm.
+The implementation needs definition for `f(n) = g(n) + h(n)`. `g(n)` is the value of the location, but the heuristic `h(n)` is indecisive.
 After searching online, the physical distance between two locations is the heuristic value.

 There is one thing I was trying to implement in this assignment is get the shortest path without make pre-process of input which is make it as a graph object.
 At this point, each time my